marklogic/kafka-marklogic-connector/README.md

 - `ml.source.waitTime` = amount of time, in milliseconds, that the connector will wait on each poll before running the Optic query; defaults to 5000
 - `ml.source.optic.keyColumn` = name of a column to use for generating a row for each source record
 - `ml.source.optic.outputFormat` = the format of rows returned by the Optic query; defaults to "JSON", and can instead be "XML" or "CSV"
+- `ml.source.optic.includeColumnTypes` = set to true so that each record includes column types; defaults to false; only supported when the output format is JSON or XML
 - `ml.source.optic.rowLimit` = the maximum number of rows to retrieve per poll
 - `ml.source.optic.constraintColumn.name` = name of a column returned by the Optic query to use for constraining results on subsequent runs
 - `ml.source.optic.constraintColumn.uri` = URI of a document that the connector will write after each run that uses a constraint column; the document will contain the highest value in the constraint column